NedicNemanja/DistributedFileManagment/README.md

-The idea is to have a central process(jobExecutor) that interacts with the user and use its children processes (workers) to manage a set of directiores. i.e. The jobExecutor send out questions to all its workers and the workers answer based on the files they are managing (or they don't in which case i handle these failiures).
+The idea is to have a central process(jobExecutor) that interacts with the user and use its children processes (workers) to manage a set of directiores. i.e. The jobExecutor send out questions to all its workers and the workers answer based on the files they are managing (or they don't in which case i handle these failures).

 Some core concepts and code is resued from the Search-Engine repo.
 The main difference is that there is now one Trie per worker and that since we (probably) have multiple files we need a